Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Experiments

-To more concisely refer to methods, we shorten Chain-of-thought to CoT, Self-Consistent CoT~\cite{wang2022self} to SC-CoT, Complexity-based CoT~\cite{fu2022complexity} to C-CoT and Least-to-Most to L2M-CoT.\\ \textbf{Science Question Answering} embodies the procedure of memorizing and employing scientific knowledge to comprehend, explain, and predict phenomena in the natural world.
-In Table \ref{table_1}, we compare our method with several methods to elicit reasoning in LLMs, including CoT, SC-CoT, C-CoT, and L2M-CoT prompting in both zero-shot and one-shot settings.
-Here, the L2M-CoT prompting can be only implemented in a one-shot manner as it has to demonstrate how to decompose a problem and address subquestions one by one.
-Note that our approach's implementation in Table \ref{table_1} only includes two \textit{reasoner} agents and one \textit{anti-causal evaluator} agent.\\ As shown in the first and fourth columns of Table \ref{table_1}, our method outperforms the existing methods in both settings using two different LLMs, GPT-3.5-turbo~\cite{ouyang2022training} (by margins of 2.5\% for the zero-shot and 1.7\% for the one-shot setting, separately) and Claude~\cite{bai2022constitutional} (3.5\% and 0.6\%), while being more efficient with lower invocation times.
-We also find that our zero-shot performance matches that of SC-CoT and C-CoT with one-shot learning.
-This improvement can be attributed to that our CaCo-CoT approach boosts factualness accuracy in scientific knowledge and reduces inference fallacies.
+Science question answering embodies the procedure of memorizing and employing scientific knowledge to comprehend, explain, and predict phenomena in the natural world.
+Table \ref{table_1} compares our method with several methods to elicit reasoning in foundation models, including CoT, SC-CoT, C-CoT, and L2M-CoT in both zero-shot and one-shot settings.
+Here, L2M-CoT can only be implemented in a one-shot manner as it has to demonstrate how to decompose problems and address sub-questions one by one.
+Similarly, BoT retrieves relevant solutions to the input question from an online maintained buffer, which is deemed a one-shot setting in this paper.
+In Table \ref{table_1}, CaCo-CoT's implementation comprises only two \textit{reasoners}, and the maximum number of \textit{evaluators} $k$ is set to $2$.

+As shown in Table \ref{table_1}, CaCo-CoT outperforms the existing methods using three different foundation models, GPT-3.5-turbo~\cite{ouyang2022training}, Claude~\cite{bai2022constitutional}, and an open-source LLM Qwen1.5-32B~\cite{bai2023qwen} in both zero-shot and one-shot settings.
+We also find that CaCo-CoT's zero-shot performance slightly outperforms the one-shot performance of SC-CoT and C-CoT on BoolQ.
+This demonstrates the superiority of our proposed CaCo-CoT, in terms of recalling factual knowledge and reducing inferential fallacies.